pawannn-perera/flower-classification-ml/README.md

 ## Technical Details

-- **Model**: The application uses a pre-trained deep learning model developed with TensorFlow and Keras.
 - **Image Processing**: Uploaded images are resized to 100x100 pixels before being processed by the model.
 - **Libraries Used**:
   - TensorFlow